 At Gränsfors Axe Museum, visitors can try their hand at throwing an axe and chopping and splitting firewood.

-We are renovating the museum during the Spring, which means that we must keep it closed from visiting.
+We are renovating the museum during the Autumn, which means that we must keep it closed from visiting.

 Café Augustas is housed in a traditional red building near the Gränsforsån river.
 You will find it has more to offer than many visitors would perhaps expect of a tiny, remote place like Gränsfors.
 Daily in the summer, guests and course participants are served Swedish classics for lunch, usually with freshly baked bread.
 With a little advance notice, the café is also able to organise catering for a large party or conference group.Opening hours